cvicens/state-machine-assistant/README.md

 * [credentials-secret.yml](./telegram-bot/.nodeshift/credentials-secret.yml) is a proper k8s Secret object containing the database credentials
 * [route.yml](./telegram-bot/.nodeshift/route.yml) is a fragment of a Route object that routes to the Service object
 * [deployment.yml](./telegram-bot/.nodeshift/deployment.yml) is a fragment of a DeploymentConfig object.
-You'll notice that there are some environment variables there for database host, credentials (pointing the secret mentioned above) and the Telegram token
+You'll notice that there are some *environment variables* there *for database host* (literal, hardcoded), *credentials* (value comes from the secret mentioned above) and the *Telegram token* (value refers to a ConfigMap).

-Hmm may be you're missing somethings here:
+Hmm may be you've notice some things are missing here:

-* **Where's the ConfigMap?** It'll be created when you run `./05b-deploy-telegram-bot.sh`
+* **Where's the ConfigMap to get the token from?** It'll be created when you run `./05b-deploy-telegram-bot.sh`
 * **Where are the Service, ImageStream, BuildConfig objects?** Those are inferred by Nodeshift along with the missing pieces when the object is not complete but a fragment as in the case of `deployment.yml`

 Now please run this command and provide the Telegram Token you obtained before.